-Management status of the Board of Directors
+Management Status of the Board of Directors

 Separate from Board of Directors meetings, meetings comprising only Outside Directors are held, where matters such as the strategy of Nomura Group and the management of the Board of Directors are discussed to help strengthen the oversight function.

-|Number of meetings of Board of Directors||11 (from April 1, 2016 to March 31, 2017)|
+|Number of Meetings of Board of Directors||11 (from April 1, 2022 to March 31, 2023)|

-Evaluation of the effectiveness of Board of Directors
+Evaluation of the Effectiveness of the Board of Directors

 Outside Director's Interview

 as of June 27, 2023